How Long People Stay on GLP-1s — GLP-1 Data Series

 Evidence gaps and limitations

 No multi-year data exists for post-shortage cohorts.
-The encouraging 62.6% 12-month persistence from 2024 initiators has no 24- or 36-month follow-up.
+The 62.6% 12-month persistence from 2024 initiators has no 24- or 36-month follow-up.
 Whether the steep attrition seen in 2021 cohorts will repeat or whether newer cohorts sustain gains is unknown.

 How this page was built